-The front disc brake has an audible wear indicator on the brake pads.
-For RS models, the right side rear disc brake also has a audible wear indicator.
+The front disc brakes and the right side rear disc brake have audible wear indicators on the brake pads.
 If the brake pads wear close to their service limit, the wear indicator makes a very audible scraping noise when the brake pedal is applied.

-If you hear this scraping noise each time you apply the brake pedal, have the brake pads serviced by your SUBARU dealer as soon as possible.
+If you hear this scraping noise each time you apply the brake pedal, have the brake pads serviced by your SUBARU dealer as soon as possihle